neuromorphs/tonic/README.md

-# Telluride Spike Augmentation toolkit
+# Telluride Spike Data Augmentation toolkit
 This repository contains a pipeline of data augmentation methods, the effect of which will be tested on various data sets and SOA methods for event- and spike-based data.
 The goal is to reduce overfitting in learning algorithms by providing implementations of data augmentation methods for event/spike recordings.

 ## Augementation methods